Supervised Robustness-preserving Data-free Neural Network Pruning: Conclusions

 \item \textbf{A stochastic pruning method.} We reduce the pruning problem into a stochastic process, to replace the coarse-grained one-shot pruning strategy.
 The stochastic pruning is solved with the simulated annealing algorithm.
 This avoids mis-cutting off those hidden units that play crucial roles in the neural network's decision making.

-\item \textbf{Implementation and evaluation.} We implement our punning method in Python and evaluate it with a series of experiments on representative datasets and models.
-To demonstrate the generalization of our method, our evaluation covers not only those models trained on datasets commonly used in the research community such as MNIST and CIFAR-10, but also models designed to solve real-world problems such as credit card fraud detection and pneumonia diagnosis, both of which are robustness-sensitive. \end{itemize}
+\item \textbf{Implementation and evaluation.} We implement our punning method into a Python package and evaluate it with a series of experiments on representative datasets and models.
+Our evaluation covers not only those models trained on datasets commonly used in the research community such as MNIST and CIFAR-10, but also models designed to solve real-world problems such as credit card fraud detection and network intrusion, demonstrating that our proposed pruning can generalize on different robustness-sensitive tasks. \end{itemize}

-We have made our source code available online~(\url{https://github.com/mark-h-meng/nnprune}) to facilitate future research on the model pruning area.
+We have made our source code available online\footnote{\url{https://github.com/mark-h-meng/nnprune}} to facilitate future research on the model pruning area.